parkchamchi/DepthViewer/DOC.md

 ## `MainBehavior.cs`
 The main script of the program.
-It's a bit messy and has many points to be fixed
+A bit messy.

 ### enum `FileTypes`
 The constants for indicating the type of the input.
 To summary: